monescript/monescript/README.md

 # don't have to specify the source account, when defined with bucket command above

 2017/2/1 * PartyShack
-  Expenses:Entertainment                 ($5.89 * 1.05) ; luini can compute simple expressions, like thistax calculation
+  ; luini can compute simple expressions, like this tax calculation Expenses:Entertainment                 ($5.89 * 1.05)
   Expenses:Clothing                      $16.72
   Assets:Bank:Checking